jquast/HP-15C/README.rst

 <<<<<<< HEAD

 Details of Bugfix
 =================

-In this Video, with bugfix applied, numbers 3 and 1 are typed very rapidly without loss:
+With bugfix applied, keystrokes are not lost.
+This is a video of numbers 3 and 1 are typed very rapidly, in succession, without loss:

 .. image:: HP-15CsimImproved.gif